vkayy/vkinematics/README.md

 - Any other invalid option will default to multithreading.

 Also, note that the default `SPAWN_POSITION` is the centre of the window, but this can be modified also (ensure this is in terms of `WINDOW_WIDTH` and `WINDOW_HEIGHT`, as your objects may spawn out of bounds).

+## What are the next steps?

+At the moment, the engine simulates in 2D only.
+But, with greater processing power access (via university), I have intentions of implementing a 3D engine.